How To Grow Chervil Microgreens: Unique Seeds And Flavor

 Place the planted chervil tray in a weighted blackout.
 The weighted blackout is where you cover the seed with a lid or cover that pushes the seed onto the soil tight.
 It makes for better seed-to-soil contact, and it retains moisture.

-For the Home Microgreens tray, we use 2-1/2-pounds.
-So for 1010 trays, a 5-pound weight, and for 1020 trays, either 10 or 15 pounds.
+We use 2-1/2 pounds for the Home Microgreens tray, for 1010 trays, a 5-pound weight, and 1020 trays, either 10 or 15 pounds.

 Once the lid and weight have been added, cover the set-up with a tea towel to reduce the light.